Harmonica-Men/AstroShop/README.md

 ### Expanded Social Media Marketing

-- Multi-platform Presence: Establishing a presence on platforms like Instagram and Pinterest, which are highly visual and align well with the luxury perfume market.
+- Multi-platform Presence: Establishing a presence on platforms like Instagram and Pinterest, which are highly visual and align well with the astronomy enthusiasts market.
 - Influencer Partnerships: Collaborating with influencers to promote products, increase brand credibility, and reach niche audiences.
 - Social Commerce: Integrating product catalogs directly into social media platforms for seamless shopping experiences.